May 9, 2019

 February 15, 2016

-News Press: I had the great privilege to argue before the Supreme Court, with Justice Scalia writing an often cited separate concurring opinion.
+News Press: Justice Scalia has passed away.
+I had the great privilege to argue before the Supreme Court, with Justice Scalia writing an often cited separate concurring opinion.
 I prevailed in the Ninth Circuit Court of Appeals in reversing a guilty plea, with a signed plea agreement.
 The Supreme Court was not happy with this decision and reversed.
 Appearing before him and the other Supreme Court Justices is one of the highlights of my legal career.
 Check out the link below.

 December 7, 2015